Inspiration is everywhere.

-Your recent song composition, a business model you're pioneering, the name you're calling your new comic strip series: they all come from The Muse.
-When any creative work results to a masterpiece, it is often postulated as "The Muse having her hands all over the artist."
+Your recent song composition, a business model you're pioneering, the name you're calling your new comic strip series: they all "come from" The Muse.
+When any creative work results to a masterpiece, it is often seemed as "The Muse having her hands all over the artist."
 So it follows, in order to tap the subterranean river of artistic genius, we must first call on the attention of these mythical guarantors.

-Am I about to say then that I believe in this rather absurd negotiation with a celestial girl gang?
+Am I about to say then that I believe in this rather absurd negotiation with a magical girl gang?

 Before you shake your logical head in dismay, it's not so much a matter of giving credence to their existence as it is about having something to serve as representation of artistic spark.
 In other words, I don't swear by it for nothing.
-I believe in these representations because it helps me deal with the evasiveness of the Creative Genius.
+I believe in these representations because it helps me deal with the elusiveness of the inspiration.

-Now there is a wealth of information that suggests ways to find creative inspiration, brought to us most likely by stuff we've Google-d, books we've read, or courses we've enrolled in.
-To be fair, I may have immersed myself in these information.
-While some ideas work, it isn't so much about hacking inspiration — because that's not always possible — as it is about getting yourself to sit down and just. build. something.
-So excuse me while I gently set aside others' 2 cents in place of a gem of wisdom I had learned the hard way from my own journey.
+There is a wealth of information available online that suggests different ways to find creative inspiration.
+But excuse me while I gently set aside others' 2 cents in place of a gem of wisdom I had learned the hard way from my own journey.
 For some reason, I find it more noble to pour you a glass of wine I had subconsciously aged myself.

 So the one sure way you can track the muses down?